prasad98765/nexusBrain/replit.md

 # Overview

 This is a comprehensive multi-tenant Nexus AI platform built with React TypeScript frontend and Python Flask backend.
 The application provides workspace-based organization where users can create conversations and interact with AI assistants.
-It features dark-themed UI matching Nexus AI Hub branding, comprehensive authentication with forgot password functionality, business information collection for user onboarding, email verification with HTML templates, Google OAuth integration, PostgreSQL database storage with MongoDB fallback support, and a modern UI built with shadcn/ui components.
+It features dark-themed UI matching Nexus AI Hub branding, comprehensive authentication with forgot password functionality, business information collection for user onboarding, email verification with HTML templates, Google OAuth integration, PostgreSQL database storage with MongoDB fallback support, static landing pages recreated from nexusaihub.co.in, and a modern UI built with shadcn/ui components.

-**Last Updated**: August 16, 2025 - Implemented comprehensive forgot password functionality with HTML email templates, dark theme matching Nexus AI Hub design, and enhanced Google OAuth business information collection flow.
+**Last Updated**: August 17, 2025 - Added comprehensive static landing pages (`/landing-page` and `/landing-page/hub`) recreated from nexusaihub.co.in website with complete feature showcase, AI tools directory, and proper routing integration.

 # User Preferences